ShaunCurtis/CEC-Publish/README.md

 * [*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs)
 * *OwningComponentBase*.

-Not all the code is shown in the article.
-Some class are simply too big.
+Not all the code is shown in the article - some class are simply too big and I only show the most relevant sections.
 All source files can be viewed on the Github site, and I include references or links to specific code files at appropriate places in the article.
-Much of the information detail is in the comments in the code sections.
+Much of the detail on what sections of code do is in the code comments.

-[*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs) is the base component and contains all the common client application code for form components.
+[*ApplicationComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ApplicationComponentBase.cs) contains all the common client application code for form components.
 It provides:

   1. Injection of common services, such as Navigation Manager, AuthenicationState, RouterSessionService and Application Configuration.
   2. Authentication and user management.
   3. Navigation and Routing through *NavigateTo*.
   4. Core modal dialog event handling (for when a component is wrapping in a Modal Dialog).
   5. State Updating.
   6. A set of Common Properties that are used by th inheriting classes.
-7. ID properties for the Record ID in CRUD.

 [*ControllerServiceComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ControllerServiceComponentBase.cs) adds CRUD and List code:
 1. *IControllerService* property for the specific record controller service.
+2. ID properties for the Record ID in CRUD.
 3. UIOptions property for controlling display options in the UI Components.

 [*ListComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ListComponentBase.cs) adds list specific code which we will look at in more detail below.